buildtesters/buildtest/docs/configuring_buildtest/overview.rst

 Default Executor Settings
 ---------------------------

 One can define default executor configurations for all executors using the ``defaults`` property.
-Shown below is an example

 .. code-block:: yaml